demisto/content/Packs/CybelAngel/Integrations/CybelAngelEventCollector/CybelAngelEventCollector_description.md

 ## CybelAngel EventCollector Rate Limits
 You are limited to 2000 bearer tokens per month, each token is valid for a period of 1 hour.

+This limitation should not affect fetching, as the integration uses an average of 720 tokens each month.

+**Note:**

-This limitation should not affect fetching, as the integration uses an average of 720 tokens each month. **If you use bearer tokens to interact with the CybelAngel API for other purposes outside of this integration, you could potentially run out of bearer tokens before the end of the month.
+**If you use bearer tokens to interact with the CybelAngel API for other purposes outside of this integration, you could potentially run out of bearer tokens before the end of the month.
 In that case, the integration will not continue to fetch.**

+## CybelAngel EventCollector Required Scopes
+To fetch reports the api role required should be `reports.read`